Safety Stock Calculator & Formula

 Whichever happened first.

-Make sure you register with HMRC as soon as possible.
+When this happens, make sure you register as self-employed with HMRC as soon as possible.
 Failure to do so within 3 months of starting your enterprise will earn you a £100 late fee.
 If you continue to delay, your penalty could swell to as much as £1,600.

 What information do I need?